Semi-bandit Optimization in the Dispersed Setting: Introduction

-\end{definition} In our applications, the sequence of loss functions will be chosen by a smoothed adversary, in the sense of \citet{Spielman04:Smoothed}.
+In our applications, the sequence of loss functions will be chosen by a smoothed adversary, in the sense of \citet{Spielman04:Smoothed}.
 Informally, the discontinuity locations of the functions chosen by a smoothed adversary are randomly perturbed.
 The expectation in \Cref{def:betadisp} is over this randomness in the sequence of loss functions. (\citet{Balcan17:Dispersion} also show examples where sufficient randomness can arise from the algorithm itself, rather than smoothness constraints on the adversary.)
 In all of our applications, we prove $\beta$-dispersion with $\beta = 1/2$.
-In \Cref{def:betadisp}, when a function $\ell_t$ is not $L$-Lipschitz on the ball $B(\rho, \epsilon)$, it can have arbitrarily many discontinuities.
-However, our regret bounds require that the loss functions are bounded, so these discontinuities cannot introduce arbitrarily large losses within the ball.
-We provide an algorithm for online piecewise Lipschitz optimization under semi-bandit feedback whose regret is characterized by the $\beta$-dispersion parameter of the adversarially chosen functions.
-In \Cref{sec:online}, we prove the following result: \begin{theorem} Let $\configs \subset \reals^d$ be a bounded parameter space and $\ell_1, \ell_2, \dots : \configs \to [0,1]$ be piecewise Lipschitz functions that are $\beta$-dispersed.
-Running the continuous Exp3-SET algorithm (\Cref{alg:cExp3Set}) under semi-bandit feedback with an appropriate choice of its parameter $\lambda$ has expected regret bounded by

-\end{theorem} In comparison, the bandit-feedback algorithm of \citet{Balcan17:Dispersion} has expected regret bounded by $\tilde O(d T^{\frac{d+1}{d+2}} 3^d + T^{1-\beta})$.
-Even in one-dimensional problems, this leads to a regret of $\tilde O(T^{2/3} + T^{1-\beta})$, which is significantly worse than our results.
-Under different assumptions, the bandit algorithm of \citet{Cohen-Addad17:Online} also has $\tilde O(T^{2/3})$ regret for the special case of one-dimensional piecewise constant functions.
+We provide an algorithm for online piecewise Lipschitz optimization under semi-bandit feedback whose regret is characterized by the $\beta$-dispersion parameter of the losses.
+In \Cref{sec:online}, we prove the following result: \begin{theorem} Let $\configs \subset \reals^d$ be a bounded parameter space and $\ell_1, \ell_2, \dots : \configs \to [0,1]$ be piecewise Lipschitz functions that are $\beta$-point-dispersed.
+Running the continuous Exp3-SET algorithm (\Cref{alg:cExp3Set}) under semi-bandit feedback with an appropriate parameter $\lambda$ has expected regret bounded by $ \expect\bigl[ \sum_{t=1}^T \ell_t(\rho_t) - \ell_t(\rho^*) \bigr] \leq \tilde O\bigl(\sqrt{dT} + T^{1-\beta} \bigr). $ \end{theorem} In comparison, the bandit-feedback algorithm of \citet{Balcan17:Dispersion} has expected regret bounded by $\tilde O(d T^{\frac{d+1}{d+2}} 3^d + T^{1-\beta})$.
+Even in one-dimensional problems, this bound is $\tilde O(T^{2/3} + T^{1-\beta})$, which is worse than our results.
+Under different assumptions, the bandit algorithm of \citet{Cohen-Addad17:Online} has $\tilde O(T^{2/3})$ regret for the special case of one-dimensional piecewise constant functions.